NormVg/NormVg/README.md

 - 👋 Hi, I’m @NormVg
 - 👀 I’m interested in Game Dev, Software Dev and Hacking Tools
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Rust and TypeScript
 - 💞️ I’m looking to collaborate on Artificial Assistant
 - 📫 How to reach me thenormvg@gmail.com
+- Founder of @TheAlphaOnes , a skill based Development Team